vitodibari/poliba-deep_learning-notes/Deep-Learning-Notes.md

 	* 1 is true data
 	* 0 is fake data
-* $z$ is the input for G, drawn from a source of randomness ($z \sim \mathcal N(0,1)$) ==#TODO: capire le ultime formule da dove arrivano==
+* $z$ is the input for G, drawn from a source of randomness ($z \sim \mathcal N(0,1)$)

-In conclusion, it’s possible to say that D and G are playing a minimax game, where the objective function is:
+In conclusion, it’s possible to say that D and G are playing the following minimax game:
 #MEM
 $$
 \min_{D}\max_{G} \{